Germany has great ambitions when it comes to renewable energy, including wind power.

 "For example, we can combine hydropower from Scandinavia and the Alps with wind and solar power in Germany," he says.

-An example of this is the undersea power cable NordLink, which in 2020 will link the German and Norwegian power markets together for the first time.
+An example of this is the undersea power cable NordLink, which was put into ordinary operation in 2021 and linked the German and Norwegian power markets together for the first time.

 In 2016, the European Commission proposed the Clean Energy for All programme with a series of proposals to update key parts of EU energy legislation to coordinate energy policy and streamline the energy market.
 All the new regulations came into force at the same time.
 The new directives must be enshrined in national laws.